finalverse/finalverse/README.md

 Services can be launched either as local binaries or as Docker containers by setting the `USE_DOCKER` flag.

+For a preview of planned services and the FinalStorm integration see [docs/enhanced_architecture.md](docs/enhanced_architecture.md).

 ## Quick Start

 ### First-Time Setup